-Pip is pretty sure that he is either going to be thrown in prison for life or be pummeled to a pulp by a gang of rich kids for having hit (twice) the random, pale little boy in Miss Havisham’s garden.
-For a while, he lives in huge fear, half expecting to be hauled away to Sing Sing at any minute.
+Pip is pretty sure that he's either going to be thrown in prison for life or be pummeled to a pulp by a gang of rich kids for having hit (twice) the random, pale little boy in Miss Havisham's garden.

 But nothing happens!